cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-hugo-site.md

 {{<render file="_tutorials-before-you-start.md">}}

-Go to the [Deploying with Cloudflare Pages](/pages/framework-guides/deploy-a-hugo-site/#deploying-with-cloudflare-pages) if you already have a Hugo site hosted with your [Git provider](/pages/get-started/#connect-to-your-git-provider).
+Go to the [Deploying with Cloudflare Pages](/pages/framework-guides/deploy-a-hugo-site/#deploying-with-cloudflare-pages) section if you already have a Hugo site hosted with your [Git provider](/pages/get-started/#connect-to-your-git-provider).

 ## Installing Hugo